rizh09/ai-study/README.md

 # Project Title

 ## Description
 This project utilizes various libraries for video processing, speech recognition, and interaction with the OpenAI API.
-The main functionality is implemented in `main.py`.
+The main functionality is implemented in `proccess_local_video_and_render_website`.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system: